-From preparing your garden beds to seed starting, there’s no shortage of things to do in the garden—but don’t forget about your lawn!
+From preparing your garden beds to seed starting, there’s no shortage of things to do in the garden—but don’t forget about lawn care!
 If your lawn could use some TLC, you can spruce it up with grass seed or sod.

 Sod is a strip of fully grown grass and soil.
 In the Chicago Suburbs, the grass is usually a blend of Kentucky Bluegrass varieties, including the sod at https://www.platthillnursery.com/.